stared/stared.github.io/content/blog/2025/01/dont-use-cosine-similarity/index.md

 When using cosine similarity on [Glove vectors](https://nlp.stanford.edu/projects/glove/) (`glove.6B.300d`), the closest words to "dog" are predictable, the farthest - not.
 You can play with it [here](https://colab.research.google.com/github/stared/thinking-in-tensors-writing-in-pytorch/blob/master/rnns/Word%20vectors.ipynb).
 ::

 In other words, cosine similarity is the duct tape of vector comparisons.
-Sure, you can use it anywhere — images, text, audio, code — but that universality is precisely what makes it suspect.
+Sure, it sticks everything together — images, text, audio, code — but like real duct tape, it's a quick fix that often masks deeper problems rather than solving them.
+And just as you wouldn't use duct tape to permanently repair a water pipe, you shouldn't blindly trust cosine similarity for all your vector comparison needs.

 Like a Greek tragedy, this blessing comes with a curse: when it works, it feels like effortless magic.
 But when it fails, we are clueless, and and we often run into importu fixes, each one bringing issues on its own.

 ## Relation to correlation